BSP eyes rate hike amid oil surge

 “On the peso, the BSP stresses that it operates in the foreign exchange market to smooth excess volatility and maintain orderly conditions.
 This is consistent with a flexible exchange rate policy, with intervention limited to tempering large swings that could affect inflation rather than defending any specific level,” it said.

-Rizal Commercial Banking Corp.
-(RCBC) Chief Economist Michael Ricafort likewise expects the central bank to explore possible tightening measures ahead of the Board’s meeting if oil prices continue to rise.
+Rizal Commercial Banking Corp. chief economist Michael Ricafort likewise expects the central bank to explore possible tightening measures ahead of the Board’s meeting if oil prices continue to rise.

 “The BSP may tighten its monetary policy or raise rates in April 2026 if oil prices continue to increase.
 If oil prices remain at elevated levels, it is most likely that the BSP Monetary Board will consider tightening at its next meeting,” he said.